 - 3. During the annual general meeting the chairman of the board of directors should verbally inform shareholders in sufficient detail of the most relevant aspects of the company's corporate governance, supplementing the written information circulated in the annual corporate governance report.
-In particular: - a) Changes taking place since the previous annual general meeting. - b) The specific reasons for the company not following a given Good Governance Code recommendation, and any alternative procedures followed in its stead.
+In particular: - a) Changes taking place since the previous annual general shareholders' meeting. - b) The specific reasons for the company not following a given Good Governance Code recommendation, and any alternative procedures followed in its stead.

-4. The company should draw up and implement a policy of communication and contacts with shareholders, institutional investors and proxy advisors that complies in full with market abuse regulations and accords equitable treatment to shareholders in the same position.
-This policy should be disclosed on the company's website and completed with details of how it has been put into practice and the identities of the relevant interlocutors or those charged with its implementation.
+4. The company should define and implement a policy of communication and contacts with shareholders and institutional investors within the framework of their involvement in the company, as well as with proxy advisors, that complies in full with market abuse regulations and gives equal treatment to shareholders who are in the same position.
+The company should make said policy public through its website, including information regarding the way in which it has been implemented and the parties involved or those responsible its implementation